-Kansas City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kansas City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kansas City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Kansas City who work in office and administrative support (14.80%), sales jobs (10.23%), and management occupations (9.26%).

 Also of interest is that Kansas City has more people living here who work in computers and math than 95% of the places in the US.

 One important feature of Kansas City is that it is one of the most car-oriented large cities in the country.
 In fact, 0.83% of people commute to and from work every day by private automobile, eschewing alternative forms of transportation, which are not widely available in Kansas City anyway.
 So, if you like to drive, Kansas City is the city for you!
 The landscape around Kansas City reflects this: wide streets, parking lots, plenty of highways, malls, and shopping centers are what you'll find.